When you think about it, defining thinking is harder than you think.

 Visible Thinking takes it a step further.
 Rather than holding thumbs that specific knowledge items and subject-specific skills will evolve to become a set of tools to think with more broadly, the approach specifically provides these ‘thinking-with’ tools (or mental models) and advises educators to infuse their content into and around these thinking structures.

 Thus, rather than fantasizing that knowledge will become a set of cognitive tools through some sort of alchemy, those thinking tools are taught explicitly.

 The result is a set of thinking dispositions and strategies that allows students to explore ideas and issues more readily, more deeply, and more confidently.

 Back to thinking.
 What is it to think?
 The words ‘thinking’ and ‘thought’ are among the most difficult words to define in any language.
 They seem almost ethereal.
 Most understandings of the process of thinking will yield a taxonomical description of skills, in the same way that we would describe a thing like a bird: based on a description of its parts and what these parts do.

-In most cognitive taxonomies, thinking is categorised from the ‘easy’, ‘lower order’ or ‘superficial’ learning to the more difficult ‘higher order’ or ‘deep’ thinking.
+In most cognitive taxonomies, thinking is categorized from the ‘easy’, ‘lower order’ or ‘superficial’ learning to the more difficult ‘higher-order’ or ‘deep’ thinking.